 In looking back over 20 years of building application performance monitoring and management tooling, it seems that not much has changed or achieved beyond that today’s tooling collects data from far more data sources, offers more attractive web-based interfaces and dashboards than previously, all of which can be rendered in dark mode.
 That last one is not a joke; one application performance monitoring vendor, now turned observability platform vendor, just yesterday announced dark mode as a killer feature.

 Much of the change touted by product marketing departments relates to engineering efforts to keep tooling applicable in these new environments of containers, cloud, and microservices.
 Vendors like Instana, Dynatrace, AppDynamics, and NewRelic spend a considerable amount of their engineering budget simply maintaining instrumentation extensions for the hundreds of platforms, products, projects, and programming languages.
-So when I say that not much has changed, I am referring to the positioning of tooling on a map of progress like the one shown below.
-Nearly all vendors listed above are stuck within the environment segment unable to deliver real breakthroughs that would effectively change the operational monitoring and management landscape for them and their customers.
+So when we say that not much has changed, we refer to the positioning of tooling on a map of progress like the one shown below.
+Nearly all vendors listed above are stuck within the environment segment, unable to deliver real breakthroughs that effectively change the operational monitoring and management landscape.

 Cognition, control, and communication are still largely deferred and delegated to humans outside of tooling.
 Application performance monitoring vendors can keep talking up intelligence without ever having to deliver on what many outside the computing industry consider intelligence to be – (re)action appropriate to the context, stimulus, and goal setting.
 There can never be real human-like intelligence delivered as a software service without, at minimum, the ability to link past and predicted observation to controllability – an intervention following awareness and reasoning of a situation.
 Today, it is next to impossible to automate the linking of observability to controllability because the shared communication model, internal and external to tooling and humans, does not exist.